cac-t-u-s/cac-t-u-s.github.io/pages/store-collect.md

 # Store and Collect

-[Value boxes](value-box) are convienent for displaying and storing small and / or atomic data in visual programs.
+[Value boxes](value-box) are convenient for displaying and storing small and / or atomic data in visual programs.

 Two other containers are proposed for larger list of values or objects